suika2engine/suika2/doc/reference.md

 ## @click

-This command instructs Suika 2 to wait for a click before continuing.
+This command instructs Suika2 to wait for a click before continuing.
 While waiting for a click, the message box is hidden.

 * Usage: